sococo/sococo-developer-website/public/pages/generating-a-streaming-connection.md

 **Steps for establishing a streaming connection**:

 * Authenticate against `https://as-vip.sococo.com/api/v1/login`.
 * Parse the response for the authentication cookie.
-This is a standard cookie format.
+The response will contain two cookies, `API-Cookie` and “API-Route`.
+You will need to include both.
-* Create a new Bayeux/Faye client instance with Sococo’s Bayeux stream url.
+* Create a new Bayeux/Faye client instance with Sococo’s Bayeux stream url (`https://as-vip.sococo.net/api/v1/bayeux`).
 * Set the cookie header on the Bayeux/Faye client connection to match the response from the authentication.
 * Connect to Sococo’s Bayeux stream url.
 * Subscribe to the `/service/stream` channel.